header shadow

 chemex-step-3

-Chemex - Step 3
+Chemex Instructions - Step 3

 Wet filter with hot water.
 This pre-charges the filter, allowing more of the coffee oils and flavor to end up in the brew, as well as warms the Chemex carafe.